-At the end of each semester-long module there will be two assessments: Reading & Writing and an Oral Assessment.
+At the end of each semester-long module, there will be two assessments: Reading & Writing (in-class) and an Oral Assessment.

 This module aims to give learners a basic knowledge of reading, listening, spoken and written skills in a dynamic and communicative way, through individual, pair and group work and studio-based and authentic texts.
 The focus is on accuracy as well as communication.

 There are two level 1 groups in October, both will be tough face to face (in the classroom at) Penryn Road.

 This module is designed to provide near-beginners with the foreign language skills to enable them to interact satisfactorily in survival situations and social encounters in the foreign country and to be aware of related aspects of the foreign culture and environment.